STRd6/hello-world/main.coffee.md

 Here we use a .styl file, which compiles into css text that we then attach to the document head.

+You can modify the style yourself in `style.styl`

     style = document.createElement "style"
     style.innerText = require "./style"

     document.head.appendChild style

 ## Flickr Search

+Here we require a model and a template then combine them to create an element to add to the DOM that let's us search Flikr using their JSON API.

     Flickr = require "./flickr"
     FlickrTemplate = require "./templates/flickr"